fawwazmts/ml-tf-iris-dataset/README.md

 ### Libraries

-Model Machine Learning for Aksacarma built with Jupyter Notebook on Google Colab.
+Model Machine Learning built with Jupyter Notebook on Google Colab.
 This Jupyter Notebook also can run in local.
 For development, the following are libraries which needs to be installed.

 ```
 numpy==1.25.2